 Watch: Konate's goal in a 4-0 win over Fortuna Düsseldorf

 Upamecano posted similar numbers in his limited outings last term, winning 62.5 per cent of all his duels and finding a teammate 86 per cent of the time.

 A native of Evreux - where he became good friends with former Dortmund winger Ousmane Dembele as a boy - Upamecano is of Bissau-Guinean descent, but has made no secret of the fact that he dreams of representing France at senior level.
 While he has not yet been capped for Didier Deschamps’ world champions, the man Konate describes as “a very complete player” is sure to get his first opportunity with Les Bleus soon enough.

 “All the best players are part of their national teams,” Upamecano told Téléfoot last year.
 “And I would love to be called up one day.
 I know I’m heading in the right direction, I just need to keep it up.”

 He certainly has.
-Both he and Konate are now cornerstones of the France U21 side aiming for glory at the UEFA European Under-21 Championship in Italy, with both playing from start to finish in an impressive 2-1 opening win over a strong England side.
+Both he and Konate were cornerstones of the France U21 side beaten in the semi-finals of the 2019 UEFA European Under-21 Championship in Italy.
 Given such progress, it is hardly surprising that Konate has absolutely no regrets about his decision to pursue his development in Germany.

 As far as most RB supporters are concerned, counting Upamecano and Konate among their ranks is definitely one for the win column.
 Youthful prodigies with composure far beyond their years, you certainly haven’t heard the last of Leipzig’s defensive enfants terribles.